Surgical Procedures: Surgery and Staging for Anal Cancer

 • Do not drive while taking narcotic pain medication.

-• Do not sit for long periods of time as this can delay healing.
+• Do not sit for long periods of time as this can slow healing.

 • Follow the recommended diet given to you.

 • Fever.
-Your care team will tell you at what temperature they should be notified.
+Your care team will tell you at what temperature to contact them.

 • Redness or drainage at the incision.